SartoRiccardo/2020_5bi_team4_chat_protcol/docs/coding_standards.md

 # Coding Standards

-This project will be programmed in Javascript (using React + Redux) and PHP.
+This project's frontend will be programmed in Javascript.

-## Javascript

 ### 1. Files

 ##### 1.1.
 File Naming

-File names must follow the camelCase standard.
-If they contain a React component, they must start with a capital letter.
+File names must be written in `camelCase`.
+If they contain a React component, they must use `UpperCamelCase`.

 ##### 1.2.
 File Structure